gruppe-adler/arsa/README.md

 gh repo clone gruppe-adler/arsa-frontend
 ```
 - install node/npm from your distro or from https://nodejs.org/en/download/package-manager
-- change the environment variable to reflect the dns name or ip of your backend
+- change the environment variable to reflect the dns name or ip of your backend including the port if it differs from port 80 e.g. api.host.com:3000
 ```
 # .env.production
 VITE_API_URL=arsa-api.gruppe-adler.de